10sa/Framework-Host-Scanner/README.md

 # SHFramework
- This SHFramework Is A Framework Designed To Explore The Vulnerabilities.
+ SHFramework Is A Framework Designed To Explore The Vulnerabilities.

 # Version
  - 2.0v || Working... || Verison 2.0 || MIT License